 If we feel what the characters feel we will buy their decisions and support them even if we know them to be bad.
 We get why Jessica Jones cannot get her life together, and why Tony punches the crap out of Steve and why he reciprocates, we understand why Nux is willing to sacrifice himself…

 Fans talk about characters as if they were real people.
 We get angry and when things happen to them that we think they don’t deserve.
 And the feeling is so real it’s not even funny.
 My blood still boils when I think about the fact that Blair ended up with Chuck on Gossip Girl.
 And while it has been two years after Lexa’s death on The 100, her death is still an open wound.
+Have lots of free time and like risk?
+Why not to head for an online casino in Australia and hit a nerve.
+Exciting games, luring sounds, big money, promise of easy money… What you have to do is to find Australian licensed online casinos!
+And the site onlinecasinos-australia.com is here at your fingertips to help you to take what I wanted from life.
 The characters and the stories (in most cases) are not real, but our emotions about them certainly are.

 Once, someone described emotions to me as feelings before we process them, and it made sense, I thought.
 Emotion is seen as a negative, in many walks of life.
 During the Morelia Film Festival last year, Guillermo del Toro said that his friend, Alejandro González Iñárritu told him something that stuck to him: “emotion is the new punk”.
 We live in a world where it’s wild and rebellious to be sentimental.
 People are afraid of it, and label “emotional reactions” as instantly bad (if you follow the news lately you can see it loud and clear).
 Women receive that “criticism” often enough.
 And look, I agree we must learn to process emotions before we react, I reject the idea of suppressing them or immediately disqualifying them.